-The Consumer Assistance staff responded to 1,463 complaints, and inquiries in calendar year 2016, of which 92 percent were from residential customers.
+The Consumer Assistance staff responded to 1,424 complaints and inquiries in calendar year 2017\, 91 percent of which were from residential customers.
+The first chart below illustrates the complaints and inquiries by industry, while the second chart summarizes the types of issues reported to the IPUC.

-Breakdown by type of utility: